Ingmar-de-Vries/DynamicPredictions/README.md

       - "cluster_shell.m" - used for sending analysis as parallel jobs to a computing cluster (e.g., with different subjects and ROIs in parallel).
       - "DynamicPredictions_defineSourceROIs.m" - create ROIs based on (combinations of) parcels of HCP atlas.
       - "DynamicPredictions_checkAtlases.m" - just sanity check that correct atlas and inversion kernel will be selected in main analysis
-      - "DynamicPredictions_ERFdynamicRSA_ROIsource.m" - main analysis script, which is called from "DynamicPredictions_pipeline.m"
+      - "DynamicPredictions_RUN_ERFdynamicRSA_ROIsource.m" - main analysis script, which is called from "DynamicPredictions_pipeline.m"
       - "procrustes_constrain_rotationZaxis_IdV.m" - modified version of Matlab's procrustes.m, which now constrains rotation to vertical (Z) axis, because that is how we define viewpoint invariant (i.e., relative) body posture, motion and acceleration.
 Note that my modified version is correct, but currently very time inefficient, effectively more than doubling the total computation time.
 This was a later modification and I'm sure I can find a much faster implementation.
 Feel free to have a look in the script and suggest a faster implementation!
       - "regressionBorderPerModel_smRDM20msec.mat" - file containing regression borders used to regress out model itself to attenuate effects of model autocorrelation.
 These borders are determined by the simulations (see methods section in article and explanation in "DynamicPredictions_ERFdynamicRSA_ROIsource.m" for details).
       - "DynamicPredictions_STATS_ERFdynamicRSA_ROIsource.m" - run statistics on ROI-based dRSA results, and compute peak latency and representational spread (RS) index.
 This function is called from main script "DynamicPredictions_pipeline.m".